Chrysiptera starcki

-Chrysiptera starcki, commonly known as Starck's demoiselle, is a species of damselfish in the family Pomacentridae.
+Chrysiptera starcki, commonly known as Starck's demoiselle or Starck's damselfish, is a species of damselfish in the family Pomacentridae.
 It is native to the western Pacific Ocean, where it has been reported from the Ryukyu Islands and Taiwan to Australia, New Caledonia, and Tonga.
 It was originally described in 1973 as Abudefduf starcki.

 Taxonomy

 The specific name honours the marine biologist Walter A Starck II who pointed out this species out to Gerald R. Allen while diving with him at Osprey Reef in the Coral Sea.